4paradigm/OpenMLDB/docs/en/integration/offline_data_sources/hive.md

 Should you opt not to utilize Hive support and refrain from incorporating Hive dependency packages into your Spark dependencies, it becomes imperative to insert `enable.hive.support=false` within the taskmanager configuration.
 Failing to do so may lead to errors within the Job execution process due to the unavailability of Hive-related classes.
 ```

-1. Execute the following command in Spark to compile Hive dependencies
+- Execute the following command in Spark to compile Hive dependencies

 ```bash
 ./build/mvn -Pyarn -Phive -Phive-thriftserver -DskipTests clean package
 ```

-2. After successfully executed, the dependent package is located in the directory `assembly/target/scala-xx/jars`
+- After successfully executed, the dependent package is located in the directory `assembly/target/scala-xx/jars`

-2. Add all dependent packages to Spark's class path.
+- Add all dependent packages to Spark's class path.

 ### Configuration

 At present, OpenMLDB exclusively supports utilizing metastore services for establishing connections to Hive.
-You can adopt either of the two provided configuration methods to access the Hive data source:
+You can adopt either of the two provided configuration methods to access the Hive data source.
+To set up a simple HIVE environment, configuring `hive.metastore.uris` will suffice.
+However, in production environment when HIVE configurations are required, configurations through `hive-site.xml` is recommended.

 - Using the `spark.conf` Approach: You can set up `spark.hadoop.hive.metastore.uris` within the Spark configuration.
 This can be accomplished in two ways:
   - taskmanager.properties: Include `spark.hadoop.hive.metastore.uris=thrift://...` within the `spark.default.conf` configuration item, followed by restarting the taskmanager.